kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/network.rst

         :align: center

-Using a physical machine manager requires a few more configuration options than the virtual machine managers in order to run properly.
+Using a physical machine manager requires a few more configuration options than the virtual machine managers to run properly.
 In addition to the steps laid out in the regular Preparing the Guest section, some settings need to be changed for physical machines to work properly.

-    - Enable auto-logon (Allows for the agent to start upon reboot)
+    - Enable auto-login (Allows for the agent to start upon reboot)
     - Enable Remote RPC (Allows for CAPE to reboot the sandbox using RPC)
     - Turn off paging (Optional)
     - Disable Screen Saver (Optional)